Satyadeep-Dey/genai-lab/README.md

 │   └── Sample documents used by the RAG experiments
 │
 ├── file_utils_colab.py
-│   └── Reusable Google Colab utilities for reading and writing │       text files stored in Google Drive
+│   └── Utilities for working with files in Google Colab │
-│
 └── README.md
 ```